 Table of Content

 Almost all web hosts (at least the popular ones I have used in the past few years do) provide one-click app installers like Softaculous and Fantastico.
-These one-click app installers give users the option to install tens (hundreds in one or two cases) of applications just in few clicks with very clear instructions.
-Here I am showing how to install WordPress using Softaculous auto installer.
+These one-click app installers give users the option to install tens (hundreds in one or two cases) of applications just in a few clicks with very clear instructions.
+Here I am showing how to install WordPress using Softaculous auto-installer.

 How to Install WordPress using Softaculous?

 Softaculous is probably the most popular auto-installer as most of the web hosts I have used are using this script to allow their users to install popular software.